 Stephanie M. Santana (b.
 Los Angeles, CA) is a textile artist, printmaker and designer whose work investigates Afrodiasporic wayfinding and resistance strategies.
 Through the lens of cyclical time, Santana examines recurring events and ideological flashpoints in American history, tracing Black matriarchal legacies of knowledge stewardship.
 Her practice is guided by an instinctive, research-based approach—working associatively with archival material and layered craft techniques to construct map-like compositions that explore fugitivity, countersurveillance, and the psychic and spatial artifacts of intergenerational memory.

-Santana is a 2025 Dieu Donné Workspace Resident, 2024–25 A.I.R.
-Gallery Fellow, 2024 bell hooks center Artist-in-Residence, 2023 NYSCA/NYFA Artist Fellow, and 2023 Kahn/Mason SIP Fellow with EFA Robert Blackburn Printmaking Workshop.
+Santana is the recipient of several fellowships, residencies and awards, including the NYSCA/NYFA Artist Fellowship (2023), Kahn/Mason SIP Fellowship with EFA Robert Blackburn Printmaking Workshop (2023), A.I.R.
+Gallery Fellowship (2024-25), BRIClab Contemporary Art Residency (2024-25), and the Dieu Donné Workspace Residency (2025).
 Her work has been featured in publications such as The New York Times, The American Scholar and Hyperallergic.

 Santana is a founding member of printmaking collective Black Women of Print.
 She lives and works in New York.